SPMIC-UoN/TIP4TMS/README.md

 <a id="background-threshold-definition"></a>
 ## Background Threshold Definition

+***NOTE:*** *This flag is optional.
+By default (i.e. if not provided) the value will be computed automatically following a particular heuristic that has been tested to work in most cases.
+If this heuristic does not work for a particular case, you can follow the procedure below to set it manually to a value that works well.*

-Another input to the TIP4TMS pipeline is an integer number defining the threshold between background and foreground in the T1-weighted structural image (optionally computed automatically).
+Another input to the TIP4TMS pipeline is an integer number defining the threshold between background and foreground in the T1-weighted structural image.
 In general terms, the procedure to determine this number is as follows:

 1. Open the file `<brc_output_path>/<subject id>/analysis/anatMRI/T1/processed/data/T1.nii.gz` in your favourite NIFTI image viewer.